-Exam type, re- quirements, dura- tion/scope, and language ECTS credits Workload Provided sufficient places are available, it can be taken during the second study phase of the bachelor's degree in business administration as part of other focus fields or the free elective area.
+Exam type, requirements, dura- Provided sufficient places are available, it can be taken during the second study phase of the bachelor's degree in business administration as part of other focus fields or the free elective area.
 The module can be taken as part of another bachelor's degree program as a required or required elective module if a reciprocal agreement exists with the Faculty of Business Administration (Hamburg Business School).
-Unless announced otherwise at the start of the course: 60-minute written examina- tion 6 ECTS credits Attendance: 42 hours; Independent study: 138 hours Module frequency Generally every winter semester Module duration 1 semester Interdisciplinary top pics, content, and skills: Internationaliza- tion Ethics, responsibil- ity, and sustaina- bility (ERS) In this module, internationalization and the intended learning outcome of an "international mindset" (ILO 6) are above all supported by the following teaching methods and content: international content, examples, and/or perspectives teaching materials, literature or individual sessions of the module are related to international topics, examples, and perspectives teaching materials and literature are (at least in part) in English, and/or individual sessions take place in English In this module, ERS and the intended learning outcome of "socially responsible decision-making" (ILO 5) are above all supported by the following teaching methods: ERS content, examples, and/or perspectives course and/or reading materials on ERS topics Topics: ERS and (digital) technologies ethical decision-making (SDG 9: Industry, innovation and infrastructure) Transfer and practical relevance environmental protection (SDG 13: Climate action) In this module, transfer and practical relevance and the intended learning outcome of "management skills" (ILO 4) are above all supported by the following teaching methods: content, examples, and/or perspectives from practice Digitalization and e-learning In this module, digitalization and e-learning and the intended learning outcome of "analytical skills" (ILO 3) are above all supported by the following teaching methods and content :
+Unless announced otherwise at the start of the course: 60-minute written examination tion/scope, and language ECTS credits 6 ECTS credits Workload Attendance: 42 hours; Independent study: 138 hours Module frequency Generally every winter semester Module duration 1 semester Interdisciplinary topics, content, and skills: Internationaliza- tion In this module, internationalization and the intended learning outcome of an "international mindset" (ILO 6) are above all supported by the following teaching methods and content : • international content, examples, and/or perspectives • teaching materials, literature or individual sessions of the module are related to international topics, examples, and perspectives • teaching materials and literature are (at least in part) in English, and/or individual sessions take place in English Ethics, responsibility, and sustainability (ERS) In this module, ERS and the intended learning outcome of "socially responsible decision-making" (ILO 5) are above all supported by the following teaching methods : • ERS content, examples, and/or perspectives • course and/or reading materials on ERS topics Topics: • ERS and (digital) technologies • ethical decision-making (SDG 9: Industry, innovation and infrastructure) • environmental protection (SDG 13: Climate action) Transfer and practical relevance In this module, transfer and practical relevance and the intended learning outcome of "management skills" (ILO 4) are above all supported by the following teaching methods : • content, examples, and/or perspectives from practice Digitalization and e-learning In this module, digitalization and e-learning and the intended learning outcome of "analytical skills" (ILO 3) are above all supported by the following teaching methods and content:

-Teaching methods: digitalization: content, examples, and/or perspectives course and/or reading materials on digitalization students present about, write on, and/or take exams on digitalization Topics: data analysis and/or mining (structured data) data analysis and/or mining (unstructured data) digital or social media digitalization is an important topic in the module ethics and data machine learning, artificial intelligence
+- digitalization: content, examples, and/or perspectives - course and/or reading materials on digitalization - students present about, write on, and/or take exams on digitalization

+- data analysis and/or mining (structured data) - data analysis and/or mining (unstructured data) - digital or social media - digitalization is an important topic in the module - ethics and data - machine learning, artificial intelligence